 16. Hampden Park

 Hampden Park, with a huge iconic stadium, is one of the top places to visit in Glasgow for all football fans.
-Hampden Park is the national stadium of football in Scotland located in Mount Florida, Glasgow.
+Hampden Park is the national football stadium in Scotland, located in Mount Florida, Glasgow.
 It is also a place for musical concert venues and other sports.

 It is open to the public subject to the events.
 Visit the official website to know more.